Funding of science: Process

 Often scientists apply for research funding which a granting agency may (or may not) approve to financially support.
 These grants require a lengthy process as the granting agency can inquire about the researcher(s)'s background, the facilities used, the equipment needed, the time involved, and the overall potential of the scientific outcome.
 The process of grant writing and grant proposing is a somewhat delicate process for both the grantor and the grantee: the grantors want to choose the research that best fits their scientific principles, and the individual grantees want to apply for research in which they have the best chances but also in which they can build a body of work towards future scientific endeavors.

-The Engineering and Physical Sciences Research Council in the United Kingdom has devised an alternative method of fund-distribution: the sandpit.
+As of 2009, the Engineering and Physical Sciences Research Council in the United Kingdom devised an alternative method of fund-distribution: the sandpit.

 Most universities have research administration offices to facilitate the interaction between the researcher and the granting agency.
 "Research administration is all about service—service to our faculty, to our academic units, to the institution, and to our sponsors.
 To be of service, we first have to know what our customers want and then determine whether or not we are meeting those needs and expectations."

 In the United States of America, the National Council of University Research Administrators serves its members and advances the field of research administration through education and professional development programs, the sharing of knowledge and experience, and by fostering a professional, collegial, and respected community.

 Hard money versus soft money

 In academic contexts, hard money may refer to funding received from a government or other entity at regular intervals, thus providing a steady inflow of financial resources to the beneficiary.
 The antonym, soft money, refers to funding provided only through competitive research grants and the writing of grant proposals.

 Hard money is usually issued by the government for the advancement of certain projects or for the benefit of specific agencies.
 Community healthcare, for instance, may be supported by the government by providing hard money.
 Since funds are disbursed regularly and continuously, the offices in charge of such projects are able to achieve their objectives more effectively than if they had been issued one-time grants.

-Individual jobs at a research institute may be classified as "hard-money positions" or "soft-money positions"; the former are expected to provide job security because their funding is secure in the long term, whereas individual "soft-money" positions may come and go with fluctuations in the number of grants awarded to the institution.
+Individual jobs at a research institute may be classified as "hard-money positions" or "soft-money positions"; the former are expected to provide job security because their funding is secure in the long term, whereas individual "soft-money" positions may come and go with fluctuations in the number of grants awarded to an institution.